Ho Chi Minh City Metro: Revised plan and construction (2013–present)

 On 28 January 2019, the Director of Project Management Unit at MAUR, stated that as of December 2018, construction progress of Line 1 has reached 62%, below the target of 65%.
 The project has been criticised by the local press for its repeated delays.

 In February 2020, the expected opening date for the first line was scheduled for the end of 2021.
 No reason was given for the delay.
 The estimated cost of the line has also ballooned from $1.3 billion to more than $2.1 billion.
 In December 2020, it was reported that one of the Elastomeric Laminated Bearing pads, which hold up the concrete beams of the viaducts for Line 1, had fallen off, causing one of the beams to be displaced and crack.
 Research on the incident is still being done by the contractor.

 In February 2021, first metro line completion line was pushed back to 2022.
 On 8 September 2021, the Management Authority for Urban Railways (MAUR) announced that Line 1 will be further delayed.
 Construction was expected to be completed in late 2023, with commercial operations beginning in 2024.

 In November 2023, Indian investors plan to develop nine metro lines, which would cost a total of VND437 trillion ($19 billion), according to the India Business Forum.

-In February 2024, construction for Line 2 broke ground, with tunnels and stations to begin construction in 2025.
 On 14 March 2024, MAUR announced that Line 1 would not be operational until the fourth quarter of 2024.
-During that same year, PowerChina, the Chinese giant, was in discussions with the government to develop railways, which included metro lines in HCMC.
+During that same year, PowerChina, the Chinese giant, was in discussions with the government to develop railways, which included metro lines in Ho Chi Minh City.

 On 21 November 2024, MAUR announced that Line 1 was "expected to enter operation" on 22 December 2024.

 On 22 December 2024, Line 1 services commenced at 10:00 (UTC+07:00) connecting Bến Thành and Suối Tiên.

+On 19 December 2025, Line 12 (Bến Thành to Cần Giờ) began construction.

+After long delays, on 15 January 2026, the groundbreaking ceremony for Line 2 (Bến Thành to Tham Lương) was held, and was then followed by the groundbreaking ceremony for Line 2 (Bến Thành to Thủ Thiêm) on 29 April.
+Both parts are expected to commence service in 2030.